Red Baron (ride)

 Red Baron is an amusement ride that is primarily intended for small children.

-It's a common kiddie ride at many amusement parks, carnivals, and fairs.
+It is a common kiddie ride at many amusement parks, carnivals, and fairs.
 The rider can move the gondola up and down manually.
 Many ride manufacturers make this type of ride; the Zamperla's "Mini Jet" is a common model of this ride.
-The "Mini Jet" ride comes in various themes such as bees, dragons, elephants, airplanes, helicopters, spaceships, etc. Some of the Red Baron kiddie rides are restricted to only children under 54 inches tall, such as the ones in Cedar Point Amusement Park and in Kings Island Amusement Park, or the one in Six Flags Discovery Kingdom in Vallejo, California.
+The "Mini Jet" ride comes in various themes such as bees, dragons, elephants, airplanes, helicopters, spaceships, etc.

+Some of the Red Baron kiddie rides are restricted to only children under 54 inches tall, such as the ones in Cedar Point, Kings Island, and Six Flags Discovery Kingdom.
 In quite a few other "Red Baron" type kiddie rides, adults and parents are allowed to ride on the rides, such as "The Busy Bees" and "Amazing Flying Elephants" at Dollywood in Pigeon Forge, Tennessee, or at the Red Baron Ride at Funderland in Sacramento, California.

 Another place where adults can ride on a Red Baron type ride is at Disneyland and Walt Disney World, where Dumbo the Flying Elephant has been a perennial favorite of not only toddlers, preschoolers and young children, but teenagers, adults and seniors as well, for many years (Disneyland has been around since July 17, 1955 and Walt Disney World since October 1, 1971).